-Formula Safety and Storage
+Formula safety and storage

 - Store your supplies and formula in a cool, dry place, such as a pantry or basement. - Check the expiration date on the formula. - Do not mix new formula with formula that has been hanging. - Cover unused formula and store in the refrigerator. - Discard unused prepared formula after 24 hours. - Put no more than four hours of reconstituted formula or breast milk in a feeding bag at one time. - Put no more than 12 hours of ready-to-feed formula in a feeding bag at one time. - If the formula has an unusual smell, color or appearance, do not use.
-Contact your Coram Dietitian to report the concern.
+Contact Coram to report the concern.